April 22, 2019

 In this example, we have used the existing Transporter that was added during explanation of method 1 of backup to Google Cloud (Google Cloud Transporter).

 Add the new backup repository to the local folder of the machine running the Transporter.
 Go to Configuration > Repositories, click Add Backup Repository and select Create new backup repository (much like that shown for method 1).

 In this case, select /mnt/g-bucket/ as the directory to be used as a backup repository (a path to the local folder).

 Hit the Add button to finish creating a backup repository in the Google Cloud bucket and get ready for remote backup.

 Now you can create a backup job or a backup copy job and send your VM backup to Google Cloud.

 Backup to Google Cloud Storage can be considered a type of remote backup which allows you to protect your data against disasters in your onsite infrastructure.
 Configuring VM backup to Google Cloud with NAKIVO Backup & Replication is not difficult and can be done by using one of two methods.
 The first method requires an additional virtual disk mounted on a Google Cloud instance running Linux.
 If the second method is used, then a Google bucket must be mounted on the Google instance instead of the virtual disk to create a backup repository.
 You can compare speed and price for these two methods and select the method which best meets your needs.
-NAKIVO Backup & Replication can perform backup to Google Cloud for both VMware VMs and Hyper-V VMs with a high level of automation and comes with an attractive price tag.
+Try the backup-to-cloud functionality, which comes as a part of the Free Edition of NAKIVO Backup & Replication and allows you to easily and cost-efficiently send backups and backup copies of your production machines.